-Join James Williamson for an in-depth discussion in this video The current state of CSS, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video The current state of CSS, part of Learning CSS.

 - [Voiceover] Okay, so now that we know a little bit more about about the history of CSS, let's take a look at what's going on with it currently.
 Please keep in mind that the changing nature of CSS means that what I'm about to show you here is likely to have changed significantly since I recorded this movie.
 So, a better way to look at what I'm about to show you is, it's more of a guide to finding out what's going on with CSS rather than a snapshot of its current state.
 To get a high-level overview of what's going on with CSS visit the W3C's cascading style sheets current work page and how to participate.